 2. The Abandoned Shopping Cart

-Users abandon their shopping carts for a number of reasons, and emails to diagnose the problem and retain their business can make the difference between a purchase and a lost customer.
+Users abandon their shopping carts for several reasons, and emails to diagnose the problem and retain their business can make the difference between a purchase and a lost customer.
 We’ll cover ways to reduce shopping cart abandonment below.

 If a website visitor fails to complete a transaction while they’re in your shopping cart, consider sending a polite email to remind them to complete the checkout process, offer assistance, or recommend other related products to get their mind back on you and their browser back to your ecommerce store.